f0lg0/ThePandemicHack/README.md

 #### Run the project

-I reccomend you to start the server which is needed only if you want to land on the home page of the project with an explaination:
+I recommend you to start the server which is needed only if you want to land on the home page of the project with an explanation:

 ```
 node server.js